MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     /// A continuation of the ICoreWebView2Environment interface.
     [uuid(04d4fe1d-ab87-42fb-a898-da241d35b63c), object, pointer_default(unique)]
-    interface ICoreWebView2Environment : IUnknown
+    interface ICoreWebView2Environment5 : ICoreWebView2Environment4
     {
         /// Create a `ContextMenuItem` object to insert into the WebView context menu.
-        /// The `IsChecked` property will only be used if the menu item kind is Radio or Checkbox.
-        /// For more information regarding paramters, see `ContextMenuItem`.
+        /// CoreWebView2 will rewind the stream before decoding.
+Command Id for new
+        /// custom menu items will be unique for the lifespan of the ContextMenuRequested
+        /// event.
+They will be a unique value between 52600 and 52650.
         HRESULT CreateContextMenuItem(
             [in] LPCWSTR label,
-            [in] LPCWSTR shortcutKeyDescription,
             [in] IStream* iconStream,
             [in] COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND kind,
-            [in] BOOL isEnabled,
-            [in] BOOL isChecked,
             [out, retval] ICoreWebView2ContextMenuItem** item);
     }